 Each day close your eyes for 5 minutes and move your attention from the outside world to your inner presence.
 Be interested!
 What’s happening within you, with a little viewing, is fascinating.

 3. A Poem Is A Portal

 Whether it’s poetry, paintings, photos, music, sculptures or dance, works of art have a transcendental power.
 I began to discover this while pioneering a new form of poetry therapy with the charity Mind in the UK.
 Artists and writers often point to the great stillness of presence through their work and in this sense, poems are like little shots of meditation.
 The good news is that you don’t have to be an arty person to enjoy the benefits.
 All you need is an open mind and the willingness to learn something new.

 4. Make The New

 I believe we are all creative and expressing that creativity can bring great contentment and happiness.
 Maybe your creativity shines in sports, business, science, cooking, design, raising children – or even houseplants.
-Whatever you enjoy making, the creative process gives you a chance to discover and develop your unique talents.
-Make time to learn about your creative expression and appreciate it as often as you can.
+Whatever you enjoy making, the creative process gives you a chance to discover and develop your unique talents, so take time to experiment with it as often as you can.

 6. Nothing is Missing

-Of course, there may be room for improvement and there are things to learn, yet, there's no need to get bogged down in this identity alone – you're much more than just your personality.
-At the ultimate level, you're already perfect.
+Of course, there may be room for self improvement and we all have lots to learn, but don’t get bogged down in this identity alone – you’re much more than just your personality.
+At the ultimate level, you’re already perfect.
 Or should I say, at once perfect and evolving?
 I recently read a poem called ‘View From A Window’ by the wonderful Welsh poet R. S. Thomas.
-Talking of the beautiful countryside he says:
+Talking of the natural landscape he says: